The Moser-Tardos Framework with Partial Resampling: Packet routing

-Then there is a schedule of makespan $L \times \frac{T + T' + 2}{2} + T'$, which can be constructed in polynomial time. \end{proposition} \begin{proof} After the modification, each 2-frame has congestion at most $T$, while each overflow time has congestion at $T'$.
+Then there is a feasible schedule $S'$ of makespan $(L + 1)/2 \times (T + T' + 2) - 2$, which can be constructed in polynomial time.
+(Note that for $t < 1$ and $t > L$, we define $c_t(f) = 0$.) \end{proposition} \begin{proof} After the modification, each 2-frame has congestion at most $T$, while each overflow time has congestion at most $T'$.
 Each overflow time has delay at most 2, since for any packet $x$, there may be at most two edges scheduled into that overflow time, namely the edge that had been originally marked as the second edge of the earlier 2-frame, and the edge that had been originally marked as the first edge of the latter 2-frame.
 Hence each 2-frame can be scheduled in time $T + 1$ and each overflow can be scheduled in time $T' + 1$.
-As there are $L/2$ 2-frames in the original schedule, there are $L/2 + 1$ overflow periods.
-Hence the total cost is at most $L \frac{T + T' + 2}{2} + T'$. \end{proof}
+Also note that the final and initial overflow times have delay $1$, so they can be scheduled in time $T'$.